pammypoor/pammypoor/README.md

 # Hi there, I'm Pammy Poor
-### Softarwe Developer from California
 ## About Me
-I'm a graduate of Computer Science from California State University, Long Beach with experience in full-stack development.
+I'm a software developer from Orange County, California currently working at VerityStream.
+I graduated from California State University, Long beach with a Bachelors Degree in Computer Science.
 I'm always up for learning new technologies and languages.

 ## Contact Me
 You can reach me at pammypoor@gmail.com